 We’re planning to add bulbs to it this fall and see what we can get to naturalize.
 It was too late in the year to do much this past spring, but we did put in a few starts of Allium unifolium and two kinds of Rain Lily, Zephyranthes candida and flavissima.
 Neither of them were in sufficient quantities to make a big show, but the rain lilies have taken and we’ll see if the alliums come back this fall. (update 10/20 — I just did the bulb planting and the alliums did indeed survive through the summer.
 A. unifolium really is the most moisture tolerant of the alliums in my experience.)
 We’re doing our bulb order soon, and if all goes according to plan I’ll have some photos with a bunch of flowers in the meadow next spring.

-This entry was posted on Thursday, September 9th, 2010 at 6:14 am and is filed under miscellaneous.
+This entry was posted on Thursday, September 9th, 2010 at 6:14 am and is filed under private gardens.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.